ubicomplab/rPPG-Toolbox/README.md

 STEP 3: Run `python main.py --config_file ./configs/infer_configs/UBFC_UNSUPERVISED.yaml`

+# :eyes: Visualization of Preprocessed Data
+A python notebook for visualizing preprocessed data can be found in `tools/preprocessing_viz`.

 # :scroll: YAML File Setting
 The rPPG-Toolbox uses yaml file to control all parameters for training and evaluation.
 You can modify the existing yaml files to meet your own training and testing requirements.